Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 {{/analytics}}
 ### Http client

 Your project has integrated HTTP-client, using [dio][dio_lnk] and [retrofit][retrofit_lnk].
-That helps us to easily communicate with APIs and support Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.
+That helps you to easily communicate with APIs and support Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.

 To use its benefits you should define a data model in `lib/base/models/`, using [json_annotation][json_annotation_lnk] and [json_serializable][json_serializable_lnk].
 Define your remote data source in folder `lib/base/data_sources/remote/` with methods and real Url, using [retrofit][retrofit_lnk].
-Finally tell to your repository which data source you are going to use with specifying it in your dependencies class(in this case lib\feature_counter\di\counter_dependencies.dart).
+In your dependencies class(in this case lib\feature_counter\di\counter_dependencies.dart) specify which data source you are going to use in every repository.

+In our project in directory `bin/server/` we have implemented local Rest API using [shelf][shelf_lnk].
+To test the project you have to run it first.
+In your root folder run 'bin/start_server.sh'.
+If you are running in your emulator and can not connect to the server, check this [sollution][sollution_lnk].

 ### Design system